dylang/flowdock-refined/templates/flowdock-refined.md

 * Includes full commit messages and comments instead of hiding them.
 * Displays real urls instead of the word "Original".

+## Tab Improvements

+* Easier to see which tab is active
+* More modern tab style

 ## Bonus
 * Larger emoji, especially :shipit:.
 * Round avatars, because _why not_.